Jet tagging in the Lund plane with graph networks: Introduction

 In this article, we introduce a novel method to identify jets using graph networks.
 To this end, we represent jets through their so-called Lund plane, associating each Lund declustering with a node on the graph.
 Compared with other state-of-the-art tools, our new method shows improved performance, notably for processes with complicated topologies such as top decays, while requiring substantially less training time.
 We will also investigate the robustness of our new tagger, and show how through kinematic cuts on the Lund variables one can mitigate overfitting to the model-dependent effects of Monte Carlo simulations, reducing the reliance of the neural network on non-perturbative contributions.
+The code framework used to produce the results in this article are available as open-source and published material in~\cite{lundnet_code}\footnote{The code is available at \url{https://github.com/fdreyer/lundnet}.}.

 We provide a brief review of the Lund plane for jet physics in section~\ref{sec:lund}, and describe the LundNet model in section~\ref{sec:lundnet}.
 Results for a range of benchmarks are described in section~\ref{sec:jettag}, of which a summary is given in table~\ref{tab:benchmarks}.
 The robustness and computational complexity of the models is explored in section~\ref{sec:robustness}.
 Finally, we offer our conclusions in section~\ref{sec:concl}.